apache/nuttx/Documentation/components/mm/index.rst

 - ``mm/shm`` - The shared memory logic

-The shared memory management logic has its own README file that can be found at ``Documentation/components/mm/shm.rst``.
+The shared memory management logic has its own page that can be found at :doc:`shm`.

 I/O Buffers
 -----------